ToyasDhake/Modelling_Project/README.md

 ## Overview

-Demonstration of functioning of four legged robot for modeling project for course ENPM662 Introduction to Robot Modeling.
+Simulation of four legged robot for modeling project for course ENPM662 Introduction to Robot Modeling using Pybullet.

+Main objective of the project is to perform forward and inverse kinematics on the legs and gripper of robot so that it can be used to get the legs and gripper in required orientation.
+Also, to decide gait of the robot to walk but mostly focus will be on trot gait.

+At the end robot is be able to pick and drop object, walk in straight line, climb and get down from an obstacle.

 ### Dependencies

 - python 3.6